-The BS4 variant that we drove is powered by a 2956cc CR4 engine.
-It produces a power output of 85PS at 3000 rpm and a torque of 250Nm at 1000 to 2000 rpm.
-It is equipped with a G-76-5/4.1 gearbox which is claimed to be a smooth box and does not repeat the hassles of the earlier unit.
+Mechanically the new Sumo does not get any change and still offers a 2956cc CR4 engine which produces a power output of 85PS at 3000 rpm and a torque of 250Nm at 1000 to 2000 rpm.
+The engine is mated with a G-76-5/4.1 gearbox which is claimed to be a smooth gearbox.

-The driver seats at a very tall position and enjoys a wide and superb view of the street.
-The bare basic but grand on street appeal of the Sumo is the fun element.
+The joys and complains of the earlier version is maintained in this one too.
 The engine may not sound smooth at the beginning but then as the revs go higher the 3L beast matures and gets subtle.
 It offers enough pull to reach speeds of 120Km/h.
-After that the vehicle gets very unstable and evidently cause of its tall design character.

-The body roll is tremendous and on the twisties we actually had the fear of the vehicle toppling.
-In Safety aspect, its just the seatbelts and side intrusion beams on all doors to protect you from the aftermath of an impact.
+The body roll is tremendous and on the twisted sections of road it gets very evident.
+In Safety aspect, it’s just the seatbelts and side intrusion beams on all doors to protect you from the aftermath of an impact.

 The Suspension setup is also not too comfortable and will time and again remind you that the vehicle comes from the same company which manufactures truck.
 The NVH levels also are not low and are considerably high.
 There are a series of noises and sound one can hear inside the cabin.

 One of the highs of the Sumo Gold is the CR4 engine which offers superb torque.
 Till 2200 rpm, the engine seems fully charged up and is very confident on take on any terrain thrown to it.
 Even while driving on off road terrain, the engine performed very well.
 So even though the suspensions could not work in tandem, the engine did its best to keep us afloat on all types of terrain.
 The engine also returned a best mileage of 13 kmpl which is impressive.

 |Dimensions in MM|